jis216/Analytics-Visualization/README.md

 ## Authentication  Implementation
 - Code
 - Libraries: use Firebase SDK for Javascript, specifically firebase.app and firebase.auth
+-
-- /login will sign in the user through email and password and get the idToken from Firebase.
-Then it will send this idToken to the endpoint `/sessionLogin`
+- `/login` will sign in the user through email and password and get the idToken from Firebase.
+Then it will send this idToken to the endpoint `/sessionLogin` in exchange for sessionCookie
-- endpoint '/sessionize' for you to get the cookie
-- Collection Structure:
-	- each session has its own collection named by its session id
-	- each collection is separated into 3 documents: static, loading, events
-	- each document has its corresponding fields specified in the table below.
+- `/signup` will sign up the user through email and password and redirect user to `/login` page.

 ## PoC Diagram